PapaSimons/Randy/README.md

 ### Raspberry pi and desktop apps

-I am currently building Randy with RPI in mind and maybe as an desktop app later for linux and macos if there is demand.
+I am currently building Randy with RPI, SBC and thin clients in mind and maybe as an desktop app later for linux and macos if there is demand.

 This will probably be the first non-MPD RPI streamer and very minimalistic at this stage.
 Instead of [MPD](https://www.musicpd.org/) I am using [MPV](https://mpv.io/) which is a beast of a video player, but has all the good stuff to put out amazing sound quality as well.
 On top of that, it has a very efficient IPC connection and a direct pipe to yt-dlp which makes it easy to play just about anything off the web or your filesystems.